Belgian F-16 crew ejects, one dangles on power line until saved | DW | 19.09.2019

 "My mother is in shock, my father too,” said Kauffer.
 "The most important thing is that everyone is OK.”

-The Belgian air force is thought to operate about 50 F-16 fighter jets supplied by the US defense manufacturer Lockheed Martin.
+The Belgian air force operates about 50 F-16 fighter jets supplied by the US defense manufacturer Lockheed Martin.

 ipj/msh (AP, dpa, AFP, Reuters)